dhorlick/nhsoc_lyre/README.md

 # Introduction

-New Horizons Science Operations Center Lyre (hereafter, "nhsoc_lyre") is a command script for pulling down LORRI image metadata from the New Horizons project website.
+New Horizons Science Operations Center Lyre (hereafter, "nhsoc_lyre") is a command line script for pulling down LORRI image metadata from the New Horizons project website.
+When this was written, the New Horizons spacecraft was well on its way to the Pluto System.
+After completing a flyby, it will proceed to one or more targets in the Kuiper Belt.

+This program isn't officially affiliated with or endorsed by the New Horizons project.

 # Implementation